HelmholtzAI-Consultants-Munich/NMOs-Contraction/README.md

 - border extraction (Caddy Edge Detector method)
 - border rotation
 - border division into subregions
-- vertical movement of mean point of each region recorder over time to produce time series
+- vertical movement of the mean point of each region recorder over time to produce a time series

-The previous steps are summerized in this video:
+The previous steps are summarized in this video:

 https://user-images.githubusercontent.com/104511563/221238175-c4786bb6-c710-43cb-b46a-b27510255ec3.mp4